KooQix/goasync/README.md

 ### 1. Running Functions Asynchronously

 The `Go` function allows you to run a function in a goroutine.
-It increments an internal `sync.WaitGroup` counter, ensuring that the program waits for the goroutine to finish before exiting, provided you call `async.WaitAll` or use `async.RunMain`.
+It increments an internal `sync.WaitGroup` counter, ensuring that the program waits for the goroutine to finish before exiting, provided you call `goasync.WaitAll` or use `goasync.RunMain`.

 ```go
 package main